WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 WarWolff could feel the ship vibrating beneath him.
 A humming noise started in the beams and was slowly beginning to echo in the hull.

 The images on the displays began to blur.
-The crew strapped themselves.
+The crew strapped themselves in.
 Fastening their wrists to the terminals to ensure they still pressed the right keys despite the vibrations.
 &nbsp;

 "Engines to 80% power.